 Gaza update: Can DEC charities still provide aid?

-Right now, even in these dire circumstances, they are still finding ways to provide support.
+Even in these dire circumstances they are still finding ways to provide support.
 Each day brings new and unexpected challenges, and they are constantly adapting their operations to deliver whatever aid they can - as they have done throughout the crisis.

-With extremely limited supplies entering Gaza, DEC charities and their local partners are working tirelessly to meet some basic needs in the ways they are still able to.
+With extremely limited supplies entering Gaza, DEC charities and their local partners are working tirelessly to meet some basic needs.
 Cash assistance is providing a lifeline to many as local market prices spiral, enabling families to buy some food and essential items when they become available.
 Trained medical staff are providing vital care in field hospitals and clinics, even with medicine supplies running critically low.

-With access to clean water for drinking and washing also incredibly scarce, DEC charities and their local partners are working hard to continue water trucking, despite the increasing challenges moving around Gaza.
-In some areas water trucks remain the only source of clean water.
+DEC charities and their local partners are working hard to continue delivering water, despite shortages of fuel and the increasing challenges moving around Gaza.
+In some areas water trucks remain people's only source of clean water.

 Addressing severe shortages of food is an urgent concern.
-Although a few DEC charities and their local partners are still distributing some hot meals and emergency support, without supplies entering Gaza, many are now unable to provide the food that so many had been relying on.
+Although a few DEC charities and their local partners are still distributing some hot meals and food parcels, without supplies entering Gaza, many are now unable to provide the food that so many had been relying on.

 A medical worker wearining ICRC branded jacket attends a patient lying on a hospital bed whose face is not clearly visible